tensorpack/tensorpack/docs/casestudies/colorize.md

 # Colorize

+NOTE: this page is a bit outdated.
+Will be updated soon.

 As creating a neural network for digit classification seems to be a bit outdated, we will create a fictional network that learns to colorize grayscale images.
 In this case-study, you will learn to do the following using TensorPack.

 - DataFlow